 - Connect with alumni through the Brown Alumni in Public Service LinkedIn group.

 - The More than Money League Career Modules help Brown students get clear, get connected and get hired faster for jobs in Corporate Social Responsibility, Sustainable Business, and Social Enterprise.
 Click here to read more.
 Click here to go to directly to the Modules.

 - The 2012 CCG Career Resources Guide, which includes programs, events, books, email lists, job databases, and newsletters.

 You can schedule a meeting with any CareerLAB advisor to discuss common good careers.
-Jim Amspacher -- one of CareerLAB's four advisors -- works with employers to develop more common good internship and job opportunities for Brown students.
+Jim Amspacher -- one of CareerLAB's four advisors -- works with employers and alumni to develop more common good internship and job opportunities for Brown students.

 In addition, you can schedule an advising session with Peggy Chang, the director of the Curricular Resource Center, who also heads up CCG's alumni outreach efforts.